Last Updated on September 13, 2023

 A stroll along it is one of the top things to do in Berlin.
 The street takes you past Humboldt University (where Einstein once studied), the Schinkel Museum (housing the National Gallerie’s Permanent sculpture collection), the Berliner Dom (a cathedral severely damaged in WWII and now restored in a simpler form) and Museum Island.

-What was once a wasteland has once again become the center of urban life for Berliners.
+Unbelievably, what was once a wasteland has once again become the center of urban life for Berliners.
 Today, the area – at one time Europe’s largest construction site – is filled with restaurants, stores and cinemas, a city within the city, much of it focused on the architecturally fascinating Sony Center.

 Berlin’s Holocaust Memorial, officially named the “Memorial to the Murdered Jews of Europe,” is an impressive memorial that occupies a 4.7 acre site between Brandenburg Gate and Potsdamer Platz.

 The heart of the memorial, and which is most recognizable, is the “Field of Stelae,” more than 2,700 concrete slabs (stelae) of varying heights and angles arranged grid-like on undulating ground, giving people walking about them a disoriented feeling.
 An underground museum contains the names of all known Jewish Holocaust victims.
-It’s a block away from Brandenburg Gate.

 Berlin Television Tower (Fernsehturm)